antarctica/assets-tracking-service/docs/implementation.md

 - primary (upstream) tracking services (i.e. that receive data from the GPS device tracking an asset)
 - this service, via one of it's [Exports](#exporters)
-- another service dependant on this service (such as the Embedded Maps Service)
+- another service dependent on this service (such as the Embedded Maps Service)
-- (other unrelated services (such as Flight Radar, Marine Traffic, etc.) - out of scoope for this documentation)
+- (other unrelated services (such as Flight Radar, Marine Traffic, etc.) - out of scope for this documentation)

 As a high-level data flow: